The Tree To See: It Might Not Be Everyone’s Preferred Summer Shade Tree

 Justin's interests span the gamut of natural history and he is always keen to help tour participants enjoy every region they visit to the utmost.
 He admits a particular fondness for India and the Galapagos Islands.
 He is currently preparing for our Japan in Winter tour in January 2023.

 Some of Justin's other writings are on-line.
 You can read his articles in Algonquin Park's official newsletter, The Raven, including on the advent of Beech Bark Disease in the Park (in printer's layout) as well as one of the distribution of the Basswood in Algonquin Park.
 Justin also publishes in Ontario Birds, journal of the Ontario Field Ornithologists.
 Here's an article on nectar-feeding behaviour by a Nashville Warbler.
 A more recent one details the death-by-entrapment of a Purple Martin (warning: some graphic images).
 Yet another here details the effects of Double-crested Cormorants at a newly formed colony.
-Justin has also authored book reviews for Birding, the magazine of the American Birding Association; he most recently reviewed A Most Remarkable Creature here.
+He penned an article detailing his find of Ontario's second only record of Glaucous-winged Gull, a mega-rare find of this Pacific Coast species.
+Justin has also authored book reviews for Birding, the magazine of the American Birding Association; he recently reviewed A Most Remarkable Creature here and Estrildid Finches of the World here.